saucesteals/clip/README.md

 A simple and robust clipboard manager

-Clip is currently ONLY for macos (as it's what I use and can actively test on).
+Clip is currently ONLY for macos and windows (as it's what I use and can actively test on).
 Requests ( and PRs ;) ) for other platforms are welcome!

 # Usage